 Link to the Leibniz PhD Network Blog: https://leibniz-phd.net/

-Franziska Krause and Phil Richter are the current PhD student representatives at the LSB.
-They keep the PhD students at the institute up to date on current topics and plans of the Leibniz PhD Network and support them should any problems or concerns arise at work.
+Within the Leibniz PhD Network, Franziska Krause is the acting spokesperson of Section C (https://leibniz-phd.net/steering-committee-2022-2023/).
+Together with Phil Richter she is the current PhD representative at the LSB.
+Franziska and Phil keep the PhD students at the institute up to date on current topics and plans of the Leibniz PhD Network and support them should any problems or concerns arise at work.
 In addition, both are open to new ideas and suggestions to make the working environment for PhD students at the LSB even better.
 As a first point of contact, they are also happy to help anyone who is pursuing a PhD at LSB and has questions on this topic.